-If the client is a network entity (e.g. an IWF, an MC service server or another LMS) then the client shall insert an X-3GPP-Asserted-Identity header field as specified in 3GPP TS 24.482 [10] clause A.2.1.3.
-The identity in the 3GPP-Asserted-Identity header field shall be set to the public service identity of the network entity.
+If the client is a network entity (e.g. an IWF, an MC service server or another LMS) then the client shall insert an x-3gpp-asserted-identity header field as specified in 3GPP TS 24.482 [10] clause A.2.1.3.
+The identity in the x-3gpp-asserted-identity header field shall be set to the public service identity of the network entity.

 Other HTTP headers shall be set according to clause 7.2.2.2.